11 Best FREE Embroidery Software for Digitizing & Editing

 It is NOT a digitizing software, though.

-Using StitchBuddy HD is free until you want to save designs over 1,000 stitches, in which case you do have to make an in-app purchase.
+Using StitchBuddy HD is free until you want to save designs over 1,000 stitches, in which case you must make an in-app purchase.

 10. Embroidery Explorer